scalesquad2025/reviews_API/README.md

-# Welcome to Grand Line Voyagers' Atelier Frontend Capstone Project.
+# Welcome to Scale Squad's Atelier System Design Capstone Project.

 ## Overview
-Atelier is a fully functional e-commerce web application that meets the specifications and requirements outlined by project stakeholders.
+A scalable reviews API for managing product feedback with performance optimization and efficient data handling.
+This is the backend for Atelier project.

-## Frontend Architecture
+## Backend Architecture
-  - React
-  - Redux
-  - JavaScript
+  - Express
-  - HTML
+  - PostgreSQL
-  - CSS
+  - K6

 ## Atelier Setup
 1. Clone this repo: `git clone git@github.com:Grand-Line-Voyagers-FEC/Atelier.git`